If the number of ministry positions advertised on our website is any indicator, demand for…

-On the night of Tuesday 23 February Trinity held its annual Commencement and Graduation Ceremony.
+On the night of Tuesday 23 February 2022 Trinity held its annual Commencement and Graduation Ceremony.
 A diverse crowd gathered at North Coast Church in Balcatta from across Perth and beyond to particularly recognise and celebrate God’s work in the lives of those graduating.

 For those having undertaken degree-level courses, a total of 10 people graduated with one-year theological degrees in either a Diploma of Theology or a Graduate Diploma of Divinity.
 An additional 6 students graduated with a Bachelor of Theology, Master of Ministry, or a Master of Divinity degree – all three-year degrees.

 Two further students graduated having undertaken additional study to complete research projects – what is called a Research Training Pathway that opens the door to various research degrees.

 Finally, a total of 6 people graduated with either Trinity’s Certificate in Christian Studies or Advanced Certificate in Christian Studies.

 Phil Beeck, the Senior Minister at Albany Baptist Church, preached on Psalm 19.
 Although unable to attend in person due to an illness, via the means of technology and prerecording, Phil’s sermon was ‘played’ – but it was very much as if he was physically present!
 God’s Word was opened, spoken, and applied.
 Phil made three points from Psalm 19:

 - First, God’s Word ‘wows’ (vv1-6).
 God has spoken a creational Word, where the heavens testify to his glory and worth.

 - Second, God’s Word ‘works’ (vv7-11).
 God’s spoken Word provides the parameters and transformation for a fulfilling and God-glorifying life.